Twentieth Century (play)

 Twentieth Century is a 1932 play by Ben Hecht and Charles MacArthur based on the unproduced play Napoleon of Broadway by Charles B. Millholland, inspired by his experience working for the eccentric Broadway impresario David Belasco.

 Synopsis

 The Hecht-MacArthur comedy is set in the observation car of the 20th Century Limited, travelling from Chicago to New York's Grand Central Terminal.
 Aboard the luxury train are egomaniacal theatre producer Oscar Jaffe, desperately in need of a hit, and his former paramour and protégé, temperamental actress Lily Garland (born Mildred Plotka), who abandoned him for a Hollywood career.
 Oscar is determined to sign her for his new show, and Lily is just as determined to ignore his advances, both professional and personal.

+Richard Maney

+Richard Maney, an American theatrical press publicity agent, was satirized in the play.

 Productions

 The first Broadway production, directed by George Abbott, opened on December 29, 1932 at the Broadhurst Theatre, where it ran for 152 performances.
 Moffat Johnston and Eugenie Leontovich were the stars, with William Frawley in a featured role.
 It was adapted for a critically acclaimed film adaptation of the same name two years later.

 The play has been revived on Broadway twice.
 The first, directed by José Ferrer, opened on December 24, 1950 at the ANTA Playhouse, where it ran for 233 performances.
 The production starred Ferrer as Oscar and Gloria Swanson, who designed her own gowns, as Lily.
 Werner Klemperer and Edward Platt were also in the cast.

 The second revival, an adaptation by Ken Ludwig directed by Walter Bobbie, opened on March 25, 2004, at the Roundabout Theatre Company's American Airlines Theatre, where it ran for 27 previews and 84 performances.
 Alec Baldwin and Anne Heche headed a cast that included Dan Butler, Tom Aldredge and Julie Halston.
 Tony Award nominations went to Heche and Aldredge, and the production earned a Drama Desk Award nomination for Outstanding Set Design of a Play.